Tayphong043/teamcity-documentation/topics/build-chain.md

 Starting with version 2024.11, TeamCity supports the `teamcity.build.chain.skipTags` and `teamcity.build.chain.onlyTags` [configuration parameters](configuring-build-parameters.md).

 * The `teamcity.build.chain.skipTags` parameter explicitly skips unwanted configurations.
 The chain will run only non-excluded builds.
 * The `teamcity.build.chain.onlyTags` parameter specifies configurations you want to run.
-However, this does not limit the build chain to these parameters only.
-If `onlyTags` references configurations that have their own dependencies, these dependencies will be run as well.
+However, this does not limit the build chain to the mentioned configurations only.
+    * If `onlyTags` references configurations that have their own dependencies, these dependencies will be run as well.
+    * Configurations in between those mentioned in `onlyTags` parameter cannot be skipped.

 #### Parameter Values